clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

 ;; ⇒ 3
 ```

-The handler function takes two arguments: an agent and the exception that occured.
+The handler function takes two arguments: an agent and the exception that occurred.

+You can also change the error mode and error handler programmatically, using
+`clojure.core/set-error-mode!` and `clojure.core/set-error-handler!`.

 #### Summary and Use Cases